okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 * `client_id` matches the client ID of your application that you created in the [Create a native app integration](#create-a-native-app-integration) section.
 * `response_type` is `code`, indicating that we are using the Authorization Code grant type.
 * `scope` is `openid`, which means that the `/token` endpoint returns an ID token.
 See the **Create Scopes** section of the [Create an authorization server](/docs/guides/customize-authz-server/main/#create-scopes) guide.
 * `redirect_uri` is the callback location where the user agent is directed to along with the code.
-This must match one of the **Sign-in redirect URIs** that you specified when you created your ntaive app.
+This must match one of the **Sign-in redirect URIs** that you specified when you created your native app.
 * `state` is an arbitrary alphanumeric string that the authorization server reproduces when redirecting the user agent back to the client.
 This is used to help prevent cross-site request forgery.
 * `code_challenge_method` is the hash method used to generate the challenge, which is always `S256`.
 * `code_challenge` is the code challenge used for PKCE.